 I’m Laila.
 I grew up in Sweden, but am currently living in Cairo, Egypt (I am half-Egyptian).
 I’ve been writing all my life, and have finished quite a few plays and 3 middle grade novels.
 Over the years I’ve partaken in many writing courses (screenwriting and creative writing).
 Despite my passion for writing, I only recently began to actively seek representation and publication.
-I consider myself an intermediate writer, but am new to giving critiques.

 I hold a masters degree in English and Comparative Literature.
 I minored in philosophy, and have worked as an ESL and IGCSE literature teacher.
 As part of a scholarship program, I also tutored at my university’s writing clinic (The American University in Cairo).